 Key Takeaways

-- In Colorado, insurance usually follows the car, not the individual driver, as long as the driver has permission.
+- In Colorado, auto insurance typically follows the vehicle—not the driver—as long as the driver has permission to use the car.

-- UM/UIM coverage can protect you when the at‑fault driver or vehicle has no insurance or too little insurance.
+- Colorado’s minimum 25/50/15 liability limits rarely cover serious injuries.
+UM/UIM coverage protects you when the at-fault driver has no insurance or too little.

-In practical terms, that means if you lend your car to a licensed, responsible driver, you’re usually lending out your insurance as well.
-And if you borrow a car, you are typically tapping into the owner’s policy first, with your own coverage only coming in as a backup in some situations.
+In practical terms: if you lend your car to a licensed driver, you’re usually lending out your insurance, too.
+And if you borrow a car, you’re tapping into the owner’s policy first—with your own coverage only coming in as a backup in certain situations.

-In Colorado, standard auto policies are written around the insured vehicle.
-The policy promises to cover that car in certain circumstances, not to cover you personally wherever you go.
-That’s why you’ll often hear the phrase: “Insurance follows the car.”
+Standard Colorado auto policies are written around the insured vehicle.
+The policy covers that car in certain situations—not you personally, wherever you drive.

 The same logic applies if the roles are flipped.
 If you borrow someone else’s insured car and cause a collision, the owner’s policy usually responds first.
 Your own auto policy might step in after that, depending on your coverage, the policy language, and how badly people were hurt.